INFOGRAPHIC | Optimizing Nursing Skill Mix

 PPMT’s current functionality enables clients to view both individual and collective physician performance relative to their own custom organizational benchmarks.
 This allows physicians and leaders to monitor real-time productivity and compare to the organization’s key compensation productivity thresholds.
 In addition to displaying wRVU productivity, users may compare total cash compensation (TCC) and metrics to external and internal benchmarks for both full-time and split clinical roles.

-Designed to address a spectrum of physician, leadership and other key stakeholder needs, PPMT combines years of health care compensation insight and expertise with an intuitive and automated technology platform to help drive provider performance and support the transition from volume- to value-based care.
+Designed to address a spectrum of physician, leadership and other key stakeholder needs, PPMT combines years of healthcare compensation insight and expertise with an intuitive and automated technology platform to help drive provider performance and support the transition from volume- to value-based care.

 “Based on the evolving needs of our clients, SullivanCotter continues to invest in and improve our technology products.
 Alongside Benchmarks360™, which enables clients to analyze and visualize compensation, clinical productivity, and workforce perceptions, we continue to offer our clients additional ways to benchmark pay and productivity,” said David Schwietz, Chief Information Officer, SullivanCotter.